-This background paper is drafted with the purpose of revisiting the literature on innovation in general, and in Africa in particular in an attempt to expand the existing definitions and metrics that capture them.
+This background paper is drafted with the purpose of revisiting the literature on innovation in general, and in Africa in particular, in an attempt to expand the existing definitions and metrics that capture them.
 We argue that there are several dimensions to innovation that are not being fully captured by conventional innovation metrics.
 We highlight the complex interactions of formal and informal innovation activities within the spectrum of the formal and informal sectors.
 Such combinations bring up four main scopes in which innovation occurs in the developing world: informal innovation in the informal sector, informal innovation in the formal sector, formal innovation in the formal sector and formal innovation in the informal sector.
 Developing countries, more specifically, African countries, are characterized by a significant informal sector, which encompasses widespread unmeasured innovation.
 We also complement conventional indices by proposing components of an index of innovation activities, which would capture the aspects of innovation that our previous research in Africa has highlighted.
-These are collaborative innovation, human capital and skill development, as well as knowledge governance, all of which take place formally and informally in both the formal and informal sectors.
+These are collaboration, human capital development, and knowledge governance, all of which take place formally and informally in both the formal and informal sectors.